nattaponaie/nimble-challenge/README.md

 ## How it works

 Web:
+  - This web application must be authenticated before using its functionality.
+  - User must authenticate with their G-mail account or register a new account directly through the site.
-  - Go to home page then upload .csv file that contain keywords (1-100 keywords).
+  - On Home page there is a upload section that can upload .csv file that contain keywords (1-100 keywords).
   - All keywords data will be displayed on the page.

 API:
-  - When .csv file is uploaded to API it will be stored to database.
+  - When .csv file is uploaded to API it will be stored to database but not be searched immediately.
-  - There is a scheduler-job that checking every 1 minute for a key that is not searched yet.
-In addition, a keyword will be searched by using Nokogiri.
+  - There is a scheduler-job that running every 1 minute for checking keyword that is not searched yet.
+In addition, a keyword will be searched by using Nokogiri library.
   - Only total results will be searched by Google API.
 This is because I cannot find a way to get total results from specific keyword.

 ## Features